-The Best Heated Patios and Fireplaces for a Chilly Minneapolis Day
+The Best Heated Patios & Fireplaces for a Chilly Minneapolis Day

 When temperatures start to drop Minneapolis finds creative ways to stay outside and keep warm.
 Whether you're up for the full experience by embracing the chilly weather or just want to sit inside by a cozy fire, we have plenty options.
 Whichever you choose BYOB is always encouraged and by that we mean Bring Your Own Blanket.

 *Reminder: All patio hours and openings are subject to change due to weather and various other conditions.
 Please call ahead or check their website before visiting.